unicef/publicgoods-toolkit/procurement.md

 Time will tell, but the open source, open standards based modular approach might also make DPGs particularly attractive to funders, as one investment can reap a significantly compounded return as that module gets adapted and re-used.
-OpenAPIs and a modular architecture can also help bring in funding for specific use cases, as was the case for DHIS2 and philanthropic funding for [integrating DHIS2 with Microsoft
+Open APIs and a modular architecture can also help bring in funding for specific use cases, as was the case for DHIS2 and philanthropic funding for [integrating DHIS2 with Microsoft